thomas-rolland/asd-resilience/README.md

 - Output: R dataframe with regression coefficients associated to each covariate and variant presence, 95% CIs and p-value

-## Clustering of genes and brain regions based on MRI-derived brain volumes in UK-Biobank
+## Clustering of genes and brain regions based on MRI-derived brain volumes
 ```
 geneClusteringMRI.R
 ```